40 Clever Spring Cleaning Tips You’ll Wish You Knew Sooner

 Remove permanent marker

 Don’t worry—that permanent marker stain on your laminate countertop need not be permanent!
 Dab some cooking oil onto a paper towel and then lay the paper towel over the stain that refuses to budge.
 Wait a few minutes while the oil works to dissolve the stubborn stain.
 Finally, remove the towel and rub away the stain in circular motions (with some force) with another paper towel dipped in oil.
 When the stain is gone, wipe the area clean with soap and water.

-Got some non-stick cooking spray handy?
-These clever uses for cooking spray can save you time, money and effort!
+These clever household uses for cooking spray can save you time, money and effort.

 Clean your coffee mugs once and for all

 Got stubborn coffee stains on a pot, vacuum flask or mug?
 Denture cleaner is the best solution we’ve ever found for these tough stains.

 How to remove coffee stains from a mug or thermos: